 Parents of autistic children often worry when their little ones reach school-going age.
 They are concerned if the educational approach or the institution they choose for their child will be a good fit for their learning needs.

-Autism is a spectrum disorder that impairs a child’s ability to interact and communicate with others.
-This means a child with autism will have drastically different learning needs compared to other children.
+Autism is a spectrum disorder impairs a child’s ability to interact and communicate with others.
+This means a child with autism will have drastically different learning needs than other children.